CAMeL-Lab/arafix_ocr/README.md

 ## Installation Guide

-- Download srilm: Navigate to this [link](http://www.speech.sri.com/projects/srilm/download.html) and download version of 1.7.3 of srilm
-- Move srilm: Move srilm to the main directory of this repository
+- Download srilm: Navigate to this [link](http://www.speech.sri.com/projects/srilm/download.html) and download version of 1.7.3 of srilm into the main directory of this repo
 - Run the following commands:

   ```cd code```